prvdmwrong/prvdmwrong/docs/tutorials/installation.md

 ??? failure "My script didn't work!"

     ```
-    ohmyprvd is not a valid member of ReplicatedStorage "ReplicatedStorage"
+    prvdmwrong is not a valid member of ReplicatedStorage "ReplicatedStorage"
     ```
-    If you're seeing this error, then your script can't find Oh My Prvd.
+    If you're seeing this error, then your script can't find Prvd 'M Wrong.

-    This code assumes you've placed Oh My Prvd under ReplicatedStorage.
+    This code assumes you've placed Prvd 'M Wrong under ReplicatedStorage.
 If you've installed both elsewhere, you'll need to the `require()` to point towards the correct location.

     If both looks like it points to the correct location, refer back to the previous section and double-check you've set everything up properly.
-Make sure under ReplicatedStorage, there's a ModuleScript named `ohmyprvd`.
+Make sure under ReplicatedStorage, there's a ModuleScript named `prvdmwrong`.